viking2917/ionic-epub-reader/README.md

 #ionic-epub-reader

-An ePub reader directive, compatible with ionic / Angular v1, plus a sample app, intended for inclusion into other Ionic apps.
+An ePub reader for browsers and mobile devices (via Ionic/Angular).

+Implemented as an Angular directive, compatible with Ionic / Angular v1, intended for inclusion into other Ionic apps.
+A sample Ionic app shows how to integrate to a larger Ionic app.
 Work is currently under way to integrate this reader into [Bookship](https://www.bookshipapp.com), a Social Reading app.

-ionic-epub-reader is a reworking of [Patrick G](https://github.com/geek1011)'s excellent [ePubViewer](https://github.com/geek1011/ePubViewer), to make it compatible with [AngularJS] v1 and [Ionic v1](https://ionicframework.com/docs/v1/), to make it more mobile-friendly, and to introduce additional capabilities.
+ionic-epub-reader is a reworking of [Patrick G](https://github.com/geek1011)'s excellent [ePubViewer](https://github.com/geek1011/ePubViewer), to make it compatible with [AngularJS] v1 and [Ionic v1](https://ionicframework.com/docs/v1/), to make it mobile-friendly, and to introduce additional capabilities.
 The feature set is intended to be comparable to those of major readers such as the Kindle and Kobo apps.

 Key features introduced by Ionic-epub-reader include:

-* Bookmarking - Pages can be bookmarked.
+* Bookmarking - pages can be bookmarked.
-* Highlighting - Passages can be selected and marked for permanent highlighting
+* Highlighting - passages can be selected and marked for permanent highlighting
-* Annotation - Highlights can optionally have user-generated Notes attached to them.
+* Annotation - highlights can optionally have user-generated notes attached to them.
-* Integration with external search engines - Searches of Google & Wikipedia can be invoked directly from highlighted text.
+* Integration with external search engines - searches of Google & Wikipedia can be invoked directly from highlighted text, with results shown in a new browser window.
 * Paging via swiping

-An additional tab has been added which lists all Bookmarks, Highlights and Notes.
+An additional tab has been added which lists all Bookmarks, Highlights and Notes, and allows navigation within the book to each item.

 Ionic-epub-reader is intended for integration with other apps.
 All major reader lifecycle events generate Angular events with the data necessary for external apps to handle storage / reload of the relevant data.
 The sample app shows handling of those lifecycle events.
 The primary component is a custom AngularJS Directive encapsulating the viewer.
 You can easily add this as a module to your own app.

 Optionally, Ionic-epub-reader will also store all user data in localStorage.
 It is expected this is primarily of use for standalone usage, or for testing.

-This repo also includes a sample ionic App app illustrating use.
+This repo includes a sample ionic App app illustrating use.

 ## Installation